erickarodom/pine-jewelry/README.md

 # pine-jewelry

 Webpack based PSD to HTML project

 This is a wonderfully challenging project.

 This is a responsive mobile first project that test layout skills.

-Sass nesting comes in very hand in this project.
+Flexbox was used for layout.

-Resizing of photos for differnt break points and layouts
+Used Sass nesting liberally throughout my CSS.

-Once I got into the rythm of the project it was enjoyable and is a work in progress.
+Resizing of photos for differnt break points and layouts.